aprilmintacpineda/the-mystery-of-nan/README.md

 ## Why is NaN not equal to itself?

 I don't know what logic they used.
-So I don't know why NaN is not equal to itself when everything else is equal to themselves.
+So I don't know why NaN is not equal to itself when everything else are equal to themselves.

 **Goal achieved.**